Aloposaurus

 Aloposaurus is an extinct genus of gorgonopsian therapsids from the Late Permian of South Africa.
-It was first named by Robert Broom in 1910, and contains the type species A. gracilis, and possibly a second species A. tenuis.
+It was first named by Robert Broom in 1910, and contains the type species A. gracilis (holotype AMNH 5317), and possibly a second species A. tenuis.
 This small gorgonopsid had a slender narrow skull only 12 cm long, with a total body length of 60–70 cm.